ProxySQL/kubernetes/README.md

 helm upgrade proxysql-cluster ./proxysql-cluster
 ```

-Optionally do a rolling restart (note, templates are configured to re-deploy on config map changes)
+Optionally do a rolling restart (note, templates are configured to re-deploy on configmap changes, i.e. this step is not required unless configmap checksum is removed)

 ```
 kubectl rollout restart deployment/proxysql-cluster